Riders to the Sea: Plot synopsis

 Maurya has lost her husband and five sons to the sea.
-As the play begins Nora and Cathleen receive word from the priest that a body, which may be their brother Michael, has washed up on shore in Donegal, on the Irish mainland north of their home island of Inishmaan.
+As the play begins Nora and Cathleen receive word from the priest that a body, which may be their brother Michael, has washed up on shore in County Donegal, on the Irish mainland north of their home island of Inishmaan.
 Bartley is planning to sail to Connemara to sell a horse, and ignores Maurya's pleas to stay.
 He leaves gracefully.
 Maurya predicts that by nightfall she will have no living sons, and her daughters chide her for sending Bartley off with an ill word.
 Maurya goes after Bartley to bless his voyage, and Nora and Cathleen receive clothing from the drowned corpse that confirms it was Michael.
 Maurya returns home claiming to have seen the ghost of Michael riding behind Bartley and begins lamenting the loss of the men in her family to the sea, after which some villagers bring in the corpse of Bartley.
-He has fallen off his horse into the sea and drowned.
+He fell off his horse into the sea and drowned.

 This speech of Maurya is famous in Irish drama:

 Themes

 Paganism

 The pervading theme of this work is the subtle paganism Synge observed in the people of rural Ireland.
-Following his dismissal of Christianity, Synge found that the predominantly Roman Catholic Ireland still retained many of the folktales and superstitions born out of the old Celtic paganism.
-This play is an examination of that idea as he has a set of deeply religious characters find themselves at odds with an unbeatable force of nature (this being the sea).
-While the family is clearly Catholic, they still find themselves wary of the supernatural characteristics of natural elements, an idea very present in Celtic paganism.